 Companies fight hate speech with Facebook boycott

 Facebook once again came under fire, this time for not doing enough to silence hate speech.
 With companies feeling the pressure to play a role in the civil rights protests happening throughout North America, hundreds of companies have vowed to pull out of Facebook ads through July.
-The “Stop Hate for Profit” cause is gaining support every day, with some companies like Unilever taking it a step further by shutting down ads on Instagram and Twitter as well.
+The “Stop Hate for Profit” (2024 Update: Now a defunct website) cause is gaining support every day, with some companies like Unilever taking it a step further by shutting down ads on Instagram and Twitter as well.

 TikTok debuted TikTok for Business